-- To undertake research leading to new knowledge and/or resources for the practice of ministry. - To advance their competency to a higher level of performance in the practice of ministry. - To develop a capacity for critical appraisal of how they themselves function as religious leaders. - To demonstrate the capacity to think both within and outside their own traditions while engaging the big questions. - o Big questions for Semester 1 - What does it mean to be human?
-What is needed for human flourishing? - Big questions for Semester 2 - Is God One?
-How wide is God's Mercy? - o Big questions for Semester 3 - What is the nature of power?
+- To undertake research leading to new knowledge and/or resources for the practice of ministry. - To advance their competency to a higher level of performance in the practice of ministry. - To develop a capacity for critical appraisal of how they themselves function as religious leaders. - To demonstrate the capacity to think both within and outside their own traditions while engaging the big questions. - What does it mean to be human?
+What is needed for human flourishing? - Is God One?
+How wide is God's Mercy? - What is the nature of power?
 How much agency do humans exercise?